-Tnmot Aztro features a collaboration team of six to ten multidisciplinary artists at any given time (photography, sculpture, installation, poetry, DJ, and beyond); and at times seven or more movement artists / dancers, one of them being.
-The dance collaborators draw from distinct and diverse movement styles and traditions: Modern, Bboy/breakdancing, Ballet, Jazz, West African, and more.
+Tnmot Aztro a collaborative multidisciplinary company featuring six to ten artists at any given time, sculpture, spacial design, lighting design, installation, photography, sound design, and at times seven or more movement artists including Wilkerson.
+The dance collaborators draw from distinct and diverse movement styles and traditions: Modern, Hip-Hop, Ballet, Jazz, West African, and more.
 Tnmot Aztro mainly creates performance installations in museums, galleries and site-specific locations.

 Logo Designed in Collaboration With